5004-SEA-Fa24-Geeng/bg-arena-planner-ShangRuYu/Report.md

 As a reminder, deeper thinking questions are meant to require some research and to be answered in a paragraph for with references.
 The goal is to open up some of the discussion topics in CS, so you are better informed going into industry.

+The purpose of localization is to expand the market, enabling users from different backgrounds to understand and use the software.
+By enhancing user experience with displaying content in the user’s native language,  localization promotes accessibility, ensuring that content is culturally appropriate for different user groups.Companies that offer multilingual support can strengthen brand image, demonstrating competitiveness and increasing revenue in international markets[^1].

+For instance, Weee!, a well-known North American e-commerce platform.
+Targeting Asian customers for groceries shopping.
+Since its majority customers are Asian, Weee! provides Chinese, Korean, and Japanese language support to attract diverse users.
+However, if Weee! fails to accurately translate product names or promotional messages, users may become confused, reducing their willingness to purchase.
+If localization is not handled properly, some user groups may feel overlooked, impacting customer loyalty[^2].

+[^1]Al-Tarawneh, A. (2024).
+Translating User Experience: Localization Strategies for E-Commerce Websites.
+In Frontiers of Human Centricity in the Artificial Intelligence-Driven Society 5.0 (pp. 1125-1134).
+Springer, Cham.

+[^2]Marcus, A., & Gould, E. W. (2012).
+Globalization, localization, and cross-cultural user-interface design.
+The human-computer interaction handbook: Fundamentals, evolving technologies, and emerging applications, 341-366.